Skip to content

 3.6.4 An ongoing monitoring and formal review system for course renewal is in place.
 All approved CC courses are normally offered for 3 years in the first instance, with a formal course review to be conducted at the end of the second year of offering to determine whether a particular course will be offered for another 3-year cycle.

 3.6.5 New English-in-the-Discipline and Faculty-specific Practical Chinese Language course proposals should be considered by the relevant Faculty Board before submission to CCELE for approval by the Senate via AB Sub-group.
 New proposals for University-wide language enhancement courses (e.g. Core University English) should be submitted to CCELE for approval by the Senate via AB Sub-group, upon consultation with all Faculty Boards.
-For Chinese language courses offered by the Chinese Language Centre mainly to international students, new proposals should be submitted to CCELE, AB Sub-group and the Senate for approval, upon consultation with the Board of the Faculty of Arts.
+For Chinese language courses offered by the Chinese Language Centre mainly to international students, new proposals should be submitted to CCELE, AB Sub-group and the Senate for approval, with the endorsement from the Board of the Faculty of Arts.
 New language enhancement free elective course proposals should be submitted to CCELE in the first instance.
 On delegated authority from the Senate, CCELE approves the CLOs, grade descriptors and amendments to the syllabuses of courses in Chinese and English language enhancement, subject to reporting to AB annually on the exercise of the delegated authority.

 3.6.6 The templates for introducing a new language enhancement course (with guidance notes), changes to an existing course and closing a course are at Appendix 3.12.

 3.6.7 CAES, CLEP and CLC submit an action plan each semester to facilitate CCELE’s deliberation of the QE measures and the follow-up actions taken to address the issues identified from different QA/QE mechanisms.
-The template is at Appendix 3.13
+The template is at Appendix 3.13.

 3.7 Approval processes for HKU Horizons programme